stadium-software/howto-builtin-css-classes/readme.md

     1. Add the [Theming](https://github.com/stadium-software/theming-kit)
     2. Change variables used in the respective classes

-**NOTE:** Changing the values of listed variables will usually affect the entire theme
+**NOTE:** Changing the values of listed variables will often affect the entire theme

 ![](images/classes-property.png)